Menopause and Tinnitus: #1 Definitive Guide

 Menopause is associated with many sensory abnormalities, not just tinnitus.

 Hormonal fluctuations can affect the inner ear and auditory pathways, leading to a range of ear-related symptoms.
+This includes both the hearing system and the balance system.
+When it affects both, women are sometimes misdiagnosed as having Meniere's disease.

 Ear ConditionDescription